-Each embedded browsing context has its own session history and document.
+Each embedded browsing context has its own document and allows URL navigations.
+The navigations of each embedded browsing context are linearized into the session history of the topmost browsing context.
 The browsing context that embeds the others is called the parent browsing context.
 The topmost browsing context — the one with no parent — is usually the browser window, represented by the

 <iframe> in a page requires increased memory and other computing resources.
 While theoretically you can use as many